The Holston: History

 In 1931, the Hamilton National Bank of Knoxville opened in the Holston building as a replacement for Holston-Union.
-Led by president Charles Preston (whose brother, president of the Hamilton National Bank of Chattanooga, had helped organize the bank), the new bank worked hard to regain the trust of Knoxvillians, many of whom had grown suspicious of banks, by ensuring that its reserves were greater than its outstanding loans.
-In 1940, Hamilton National controlled over half of Knoxville's banking reserves, and remained the city's largest bank into the 1970s.
+Led by president Charles Preston (whose brother, president of the Hamilton National Bank of Chattanooga, had helped organize the bank), the bank worked hard to regain the trust of Knoxvillians, many of whom had grown suspicious of banks, by ensuring that its reserves were greater than its outstanding loans.
+In 1940, Hamilton National controlled over half of Knoxville's banking reserves and remained the city's largest bank into the 1970s.

 In late 1974, Dean Moses, president of the Memphis-based Transcom and Financial, Ltd., and Jake Butcher, president of United American Bank, both tried to seize majority control of Hamilton National Bank, igniting a bid war that caused the bank's stock price to skyrocket.
 In February 1975, Moses refused to match Butcher's offer of $307 per share, and on February 19, Hamilton and United American merged.
-The new bank built the 27-story Plaza Tower a few blocks away for its new headquarters, but continued to operate a branch in the Holston.
+The new bank built the 27-story Plaza Tower a few blocks away for its headquarters but continued to operate a branch in the Holston.
 Butcher's banking empire collapsed in 1983 after he was charged with bank fraud.

 During the 21st century, developer Dewhirst Properties converted the Holston into a luxury condominium high-rise.
-In 2008, a condo in the Holston became the first in Knoxville to sell for over $1 million.
+In 2008, a condominium in the Holston became the first in Knoxville to sell for over $1 million.